ashkam1201/shower-app/README.md

 #SHOWER APP

-## This an app for me to train and learn more about Angular and Dotnet Core.
+## This is an app for me to train and learn more about Angular and Dotnet Core.

 It's composed of :
 -  A Dotnet Core Api